HearingHealthApp/Ruben/planning/project_proposal.md

 - People with hearing issues

-- People sho are seeking help for others
+- People who are seeking help for others

-- Poeple unaware of their exploring their options in terms of ways to deal with their hearing loss
+- People exploring their options in terms of ways to deal with their hearing loss

 ## Description